cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 Build and deploy the City Import Agent as described in the [CityImportAgent] README.
 Required IntelliJ run configurations are provided in the `../../Data/03 OntoCityGml Instantiation/IntelliJ RunConfigurations/` repository, which also provides a short step-by-step guide `Building Instantiation_short.pptx`.

-The current version at commit `7c378e97d268b02e0d70661257894d5bff8e3655` seems unable to handle large `.gml` files.
+The used version at commit `7c378e97d268b02e0d70661257894d5bff8e3655` seems unable to handle large `.gml` files.
 Hence, the CityImportAgent is primarily used to split the large `.gml` file into multiple smaller `.gml` files to be manually uploaded by the Import GUI as described in the next step.

 ### 2) Import GUI